 Children are always believed to be truthful.
 They only say what they have experienced or witnessed.
 So if some children approach you and say that they have been abused, confirm these allegations right away.

 Ever since April of 2002, Community Access Network started its mission of saving children from clutches of abuse and ill influences.
-As a Charity Organization in California, we serve as a Youth Development Center that caters to children and families in need of mental, emotional, psychological, and social reconciliation.
+As a Social Services Organization in California, we serve as a Youth Development Center that caters to children and families in need of mental, emotional, psychological, and social reconciliation.

 If you have a soft spot for children and families who are deprived by the fate of their necessities, then our doors are open for you!
 Community Access Network accepts donations from gracious, benevolent people like you with golden hearts.
 From such gratuity, we hold programs and activities to increase our fostered children’s care and comfort.